 A cohesive community spirit in the Middle School allows students to feel safe taking risks and trying new endeavors.
 Near the start of the year, the Middle School, faculty and students enjoy an overnight outdoor-ed excursion.
 Cooking meals together and team-building activities build a cohesive foundation for the coming year and allow Grade 6 and other new students to feel part of a greater whole.
 Social activities continue through the year and include special interest clubs such as robotics, school-sponsored parties, dances and grade-specific trips.

-Below you will find an overview of our curriculum by grade.
-If you would like more details, you can access the complete curriculum document here:
+Below you will find an overview of our curriculum by grade:

 Green Hedges is a member of the ABC Athletic League of Greater Washington which is comprised of 7 area independent schools.
 While team sports are optional at Green Hedges, we encourage all students to participate, regardless of experience or level of ability.